revbayes/revbayes.github.io/tutorials/convergence/index.md

 * `meanContParam`: calculates the means of the continuous parameters

+* `plotDiffSplits`: plots the calculated difference in splits frequency

-* `plotESS.hist`: plots the histogram of the ESS values for the continuous parameters or the splits
+* `plotEssContinuous`: plots the histogram of the ESS values for the continuous parameters

+* `plotEssSplits`: plots the histogram of the ESS values for the splits

-* `plotKS.hist`: plots the histogram of the KS values for the combination of all runs.
+* `plotKS`: plots the histogram of the KS values for the combination of all runs.
 The MCMC must have at least 2 runs

-* `plotKS.pooled`: plots the histogram of the KS values for the one-on-one comparison of runs.
+* `plotKSPooled`: plots the histogram of the KS values for the one-on-one comparison of runs.
 The MCMC must have at least 3 runs

 * `printConvergenceDiag`: a S3 method to print the class `convenience.diag`